ctemelkuran/gittigidiyor-graduation-project-ctemelkuran/README.md

 * [Show Application Logs By Date](doc/customer/get-application-logs.md)
 * [Show Exception Logs By Date](docs/exception-logs/get-exception-logs-by-date.md)
 * [Show Exception Logs By Type](docs/exception-logs/get-exception-logs-by-type.md)

+### Access Databases

+**View H2 Database**

+The project runs on H2 in-memory database.
+To view and interact with the database http://localhost:8080/h2-console can be browsed.
+You can login with the default username 'sa' and blank password.

+**View MongoDB**

+Credit score service runs on Mongo DB containers.
+To view and interact with the database http://localhost:8081 can be browsed after running up `docker-compose.yaml` on Docker engine.

+### Spring Boot Actuator

+With the help of [Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html) the application can be managed and monitored by using HTTP endpoints.
+Health and metrics can be audited.
+After browsing http://localhost:8080/actuator the following end points can be helpful to monitor the service.

+`/health` Shows application health information.

+`/metrics` Shows metrics of the running application.

+`/env` Exposes properties from Spring’s `ConfigurableEnvironment`.

 ## Roadmap